Lebanon Community School Corporation

 The Lebanon Community School Corporation governs education in the areas surrounding the city of Lebanon, Indiana, the county seat in Boone County, Indiana.

+The district includes Lebanon, Ulen, most of Whitestown, and portions of Zionsville.

-The Corporation is run by a five-member school board who appoints a superintendent to administer the Corporation's day-to-day affairs.
+The corporation is run by a five-member school board who appoints a superintendent to administer the corporation's day-to-day affairs.

 The school board has final say in all hiring and other activities throughout the six school district.